ovsundal/Mazerunner/README.md

 ## Known problems

 * To reduce workload, only one (randomly assigned) client draws the maze.
 If this client for some reason disconnects, maze rendering will stop
-* Server and clients must be run from the same computer to work